dankras/shopify-exchange/README.md

 If you're interested, I'll leave a little script you could use to collect more data at the bottom of this readme.

-It would be cool to periodically scrape the exchange to generate a Shopify Exchange Index with aggregate statistics that could be tracked over time.
+It would be cool to periodically scrape the exchange to generate a Shopify Exchange Index to track changes in the marketplace over time.

 Relevant: [OpenStore](https://open.store/)